-- Stay Ahead: Proactively adopt advanced concepts and work styles to constantly strengthen the organization
+- Stay Ahead: Proactively adopt advanced concepts and work styles to ensure the organization constantly strengthens

 - Be Reliable: Build a relationship of trust with union members and use that as the basis to perform activities with a sense of unity

 We are aiming to achieve a virtuous cycle of corporate management by improving the labor environment and the economic status of our members.

 ((1) An improvement in the labor environment thanks to the activities of the union accelerates the virtuous cycle of (2) active participation by union members, (3) improved company performance, (4) improved employee treatment, (5) improved morale and then back to (2) again)